LohseLab/PGA_course_2022/README.md

 Course admin
 ------------

-- PGA consists of a 10 computer practical sesssion (the last being an in-course assessment) which analyse population genomic data.
+- PGA consists of a 10 computer practical sesssion (the last one being a class excercise that accounts for 75% of the mark) which analyse population genomic data.
-- **The first session will be Tuesday 18/01 @ 1400-1700 hrs in the [JCMB](https://goo.gl/maps/mYi8YMzKHiA1U9ceA) computer suite Room 1208 (follow the signs to Room 1206C, which is opposite of 1208).**
+- **The first session will be on Tuesday 18/01 @ 1400-1700 hrs in the [JCMB](https://goo.gl/maps/mYi8YMzKHiA1U9ceA) computer suite Room 1208 (follow the signs to Room 1206C, which is opposite of 1208).**
 - Please let [me](mailto:konrad.lohse@ed.ac.uk?subject=[PGA2022]) know beforehand if you have been unable to travel to Edinburgh or are self-isolating, i.e. won't be able to attend.
 - While PGA focuses on analysing population genomic data, this will also involve using the Python programming language, which will be introduced gradually throughout the course.
   - if you have not worked with Jupyter notebooks before, please watch [this short intro video](https://www.youtube.com/watch?v=A5YyoCKxEOU) ahead of the course